Data Prep for Data Collection

 NOTE

 Use a sample JSON object that represents every data layer element that may be used on any page.
 For example, not all pages use shopping cart data layer elements.
-However, the shopping cart data layer elements should be included in this sample JSON object.
+However, include shopping cart data layer elements in this sample JSON object.

 Create mapping rules create-mapping